-North Macedonia has voted in favour of or has joined consensus on every resolution tabled under item 4 (situations that require the Council's attention), and country-specific resolutions under item 2.
-For item 7 resolutions (human rights in the Occupied Palestinian Territories), North Macedonia normally votes in favour with the exception of abstaining on texts related to Syrian Golan (2015), Palestine (2015, 2016) and Israel (2016), but it has never voted against an item 7 text.
-For thematic resolutions dealing with civil and political rights, North Macedonia has generally joined consensus.
-Where there has been a vote, it has voted in favour of resolutions on: human rights, democracy and rule of law; sexual orientation; the question of the death penalty; and peaceful protests.
-It voted against a resolution on the effects of terrorism on human rights, and resolutions on drones.
+Since it first became a member of the Council in 2015, North Macedonia abstained in the vote on the resolution North Macedonia has voted in favour of or has joined on the integrity of the judicial system, and a resolution on consensus on every resolution tabled under item 4 the right to peace.
+For thematic resolutions dealing with (situations that require the Council's attention), and economic, social, and cultural rights, North Macedonia country-specific resolutions under item 2.
+For item 7 has joined consensus on a majority of texts.
+Resolutions resolutions (human rights in the Occupied Palestinian that it has tended to vote against include: resolutions Territories), North Macedonia normally votes in favour on the effects of foreign debt, resolutions on unilateral with the exception of abstaining on texts related to Syrian coercive measures, and resolutions on international Golan (2015), Palestine (2015, 2016) and Israel (2016), solidarity.
+North Macedonia has abstained on resolutions but it has never voted against an item 7 text.
+For thematic on the non-repatriation of funds of illicit origin, and on the resolutions dealing with civil and political rights, North right to development.
+Macedonia has generally joined consensus.
+Where there has been a vote, it has voted in favour of resolutions Principal sponsorship on: human rights, democracy and rule of law; sexual Promoting reconciliation, accountability, and human orientation; the question of the death penalty; and peaceful rights in Sri Lanka; Situation of human rights in the protests.
+It voted against a resolution on the effects of Islamic Republic of Iran. terrorism on human rights, and resolutions on drones.